Random Domino Tilings and the Arctic Circle Theorem: Shuffling

 Shuffling can also be run in reverse: given a tiling of the Aztec diamond of order $n$, one can remove all the good 2-by-2 blocks, slide each remaining tile one step in the direction opposite to its arrow, and then fill the 2-by-2 holes in the resulting partial tiling of the Aztec diamond of order $n-1$ using bad blocks (each composed of either horizontal or vertical tiles).
 We are not interested in the reverse algorithm per se; rather, we will treat it as a way of seeing which tilings of the smaller diamond can give rise to some specified tiling of the larger diamond under the forward procedure.
-Specifically, if $T'$ is a domino tiling of the Aztec diamond of order $n$ with $k$ good 2-by-2 blocks, then there $2^k$ tilings $T$ of the Aztec diamond of order $n-1$ that can give rise to $T$ under shuffling.

-To see why iterated shuffling yields the uniform distribution on the set of tilings, note that if $T$ is a domino tiling of the diamond of order $n-1$ that has $k(T)$ bad blocks that get removed in the destruction step, then $k(T)+n$ good blocks will need to be added in the creation step in order to yield a net increase in area of $2n(n+1) - 2(n-1)n = 4n$.
-Thus, $T$ gives rise to any of $2^{k(T)+n}$ different tilings $T'$ of the diamond of order $n$, each with equal probability, namely $2^{-(k(T)+n)}$.
-On the other hand, as remarked above, each such $T'$ can arise from $2^{k(T)}$ different tilings $T$.
-Hence, if we assume (for purposes of induction) that each tiling $T$ of the Aztec diamond of order $n-1$ arises with probability $2^{-(n-1)n/2}$ after $n-1$ rounds of shuffling, then after $n$ stages, each tiling $T'$ of the Aztec diamond of order $n$ occurs with probability
+To show that iterated shuffling yields the uniform distribution on the set of tilings, it suffices to show that each round of shuffling preserves uniformity.
+For each tiling $T$ of order $n-1$, let $b(T)$ be the number of bad 2-by-2 blocks removed from the $T$ during the destruction step, and for each tiling $T'$ of order $n$, let $g(T')$ be the number of good 2-by-2 blocks introduced when creating $T'$ during the creation step.
+If $T$ and $T'$ are compatible in the sense that $T$ can give rise to $T'$ under one round of shuffling (symbolically, $T \rightarrow T'$), then by comparing the areas of the regions of order $n-1$ and $n$ we see we must have $g(T') - b(T) = n$.
+Each tiling $T$ of the diamond of order $n-1$ can give rise to any of $2^{b(T)+n}$ different tilings $T'$ of the diamond of order $n$, each with probability $2^{-b(T)-n}$.
+Meanwhile, for each fixed $T'$, the number of preimages of $T'$ available to play the role of $T$ under one round of shuffling equals $2^{g(T')-n}$.
+Hence, if we assume (for purposes of induction) that each tiling $T$ of the Aztec diamond of order $n-1$ occurs with probability $2^{-(n-1)n/2}$ after $n-1$ rounds of shuffling, then after $n$ rounds, each tiling $T'$ of the Aztec diamond of order $n$ occurs with probability